markcummins/primail/README.md

   return $email;
 });
 ```

+There is a `mandrill_mail_response` filter available, which you can use to filter the api response from mandrill.
+This could be useful for debugging and to determine that there are no error messages coming back from the api.

 If you want to send an email directly and bypass the 'WP_Mail function altogether, you can do so.
 However you will need to pass in all the data yourself, including the API Key.